 The Treatment Room is a service for the benefit of patients from both practices based in the Health Centre.
-It offers a large variety of services including bloods tests, dressings, minor operations, management of injuries, immunisations etc. Patients not registered with a GP in the Health Centre are also seen.
+It offers a large variety of services including bloods tests, dressings, minor operations, management of injuries, immunisations etc. Patients not registered with a GP in the Health Centre can also be seen.

 The following article covers important information regarding the collection of specimens by patients for the Treatment Room: